-In its fifth edition in 2018, AIT brought together 20 deeptech research startups from Switzerland and India.
-They went through a weeklong intense training camp in Bangalore and Mumbai.
-In this one week, the participants met at least 10 industry experts and visited 3 industrial locations each.
+In its sixth edition in 2019-2020, AIT brought together 20 deeptech/medtech and sustainable tech research startups from Switzerland and India for a weeklong intense training camp in Bangalore and Mumbai.
+In this one week, the participants had access to multiple industry experts and visited relevant industrial locations.

 Through years of successful brand-building and delivering results, AIT has become a recognised brand for research startups across India and Switzerland.
-While it is still funded by the governments of the two nations, the platform has become quite successful in its ability to attract the best of the innovators and the industries.
-There are two reasons for this.
-Firstly, as the word has spread among researchers, it brings together a great quality of startups.
-Secondly, because of the quality of these innovators, the leading industry players of India, like the Tata group, Reliance, Manipal Hospital, etc. also look forward to connecting with them to solve problems they face in their industry.
+AIT is funded by the Swiss and the Indian governments; the platform has become successful in attracting the best of innovators and industries.
+There are two reasons for this: 1.
+Word-of-mouth among researchers has led to best-in-class startups in the program, and 2.
+The quality of the innovators has led to leading industry players of India, like the Namdharis, MS Ramaiah Hospitals, Sustainable technology bodies like TERI and key Medtech players to look forward to connecting with them to solve problems they face in their industry.

-This ability to connect the best of innovators and industry players was a chicken and egg problem in the beginning days of AIT.
+This ability to connect the best of innovators and industry players was a key problem in the early days of AIT.
 A startup must be able to relate to this stage.
-It was the relentless efforts of organisers, Venturelab, SINE, and swissnex India, to build the AIT program with great focus on quality and content that lead to it being recognised as a brand in itself.
+It was the relentless efforts of organisers, Venturelab, SINE, and swissnex India, to build the AIT program with great focus on quality and content that led to it being recognised as a brand in itself.
 As the organizer of this year’s AIT program, I thank all these partners once again, and also the funding partners SERI, DST, and the Leading House ZHAW.

-AIT camp is intense.
-To begin with, if you have been selected from the big pool of applicants, you arrive in Bangalore for a week-long CAMP.
-You engage in sessions and workshops meant to push your thinking to next level of entrepreneurship such as intercultural intelligence, contextual storytelling, etc. The week then catches momentum with you pitching in front of industrial experts and mentors*.
-You then also visit the industries and get a grounded feedback for what it takes to build factories or hospitals or products that serve that ecosystem.
-The week ends in your final presentation to jury, which will score you based on how well were you able to capture your learnings.
+The AIT camp is intense.
+To begin with, following selection from a large pool of applicants, you arrive in Bombay and then to Bangalore for a week-long CAMP.
+You engage in sessions and workshops meant to push your thinking to the next level of entrepreneurship: intercultural intelligence, contextual storytelling, pitching your venture, etc. The week then gains momentum with you, along with good peer-to-peer feedback, pitching in front of industrial experts and mentors.
+You then visit the industries and get a grounded feedback on what it takes to build factories or hospitals or products that serve that ecosystem.
+The week ends in your final presentation to the jury, which will score you based on how well the learnings were captured and for progress in the business plan.